2020 Senior Bowl: Rosters, time, TV channel | NCAA.com

 With the 2019 college football season officially over, there is only one more game to be played before the 2020 NFL draft — the Senior Bowl.
-The game will take place on Jan.
+The game will be played on Saturday, Jan.
 25, 2020.
 Find the North and South team rosters, game time and TV channel below.

 The game will be played at Ladd-Peebles Stadium in Mobile, Alabama at 2:30 p.m.
 ET.
 Last year's Senior Bowl resulted in the North Team beating the South Team 34-24.
 This year's game will feature multiple players trying to bolster their resumes before the 2020 NFL Draft like Oregon QB Justin Herbert, Oklahoma QB Jalen Hurts and Notre Dame WR Chase Claypool.